marvinscham/disenchanter/README.md

   - Keep shards for champions you don't own yet

-  - Keep shards for champions you own mastery 6/7 tokens for
+  - Keep enough (1/2) shards for champions you own mastery 6/7 tokens for

-  - Keep shards for champions above a specified mastery level
+  - Keep enough (1/2) shards for champions above a specified mastery level

   - Manually add exceptions